Why (and How) Restaurants Are Upgrading Their Technology

 Not sure how to do all that?
 We’ve got your back.

-Step 1: Recognizing the Problem
+Step 1: Recognize the Problem and Root Cause

 Step 2: Choosing the Solution

-Here comes the most essential part —choosing the right solution.
-Don't just choose the first result that shows up on Google, spend some time researching options and come up with the best solution for your restaurant.
+Now that you’ve asked yourself those questions, here comes the most essential part —choosing the right solution.
+Don't just select the first result that shows up on Google either.
+Spend some time researching options, and figure out the best solution for your restaurant.

 Step 3: Get Buy-in From the Right People

-Moving Ahead With Restaurant Technology
+Charging Ahead with Restaurant Technology

-That's why Toast has released a plan and timeline for How to Get Company Buy-In on a Restaurant IT Project.
+Remember, it's one thing for you to be an advocate for change, but sometimes that's not enough.
+That's why Toast has a plan to help you get company buy-in on a restaurant IT project.
 Download your free copy to learn who to pitch to, how to convince them with, and what questions you should ask along the way to achieve maximum restaurant success.